ankidroid/Anki-Android/AnkiDroid-API.md

     final AddContentApi api = new AddContentApi(context);
     long deckId;
     long modelId;
-    // Add a new deck and model if you have not already added (implement deckExists() and modelExists() yourself)
+    // Add a new deck and model if you have not already added
+    // (you should implement deckExists() and modelExists() yourself)
     // Note: On SDK 23+ you must also do a permission check before calling the API methods if (!deckExists()) {
         deckId = api.addNewDeck("My app name");